arrow-left

 Netbeans uses annotations to facilitate action declaration.
 There are separate annotations to regulate different aspects of how the action will integrate with the application:

-• @ActionRegistration registers the action, making it available to other modules.
+• @ActionRegistrationarrow-up-right registers the action, making it available to other modules.
 The displayName property determines the text this action will show in the UI.
 If that name starts with a # symbolit means the actual text will be obtained from a Bundle.properties localization file instead

-• @ActionReference puts a reference to this action in the Netbeans virtual file system (created at runtime), in the Actions/ChordSymbol directory.
+• puts a reference to this action in the Netbeans virtual file system (created at runtime), in the Actions/ChordSymbol directory.
 When user right clicks a chord symbol, JJazzLab uses all action references in that directory to create the related menu entries, using the position value to order them

 You only need a few changes to correctly show the action, most of them in the Java code.
 A few changes are also required in other files.